 All students are to complete the following elearning modules using the SPO system two weeks before the start of their placement:

-- Manual Handling Awareness elearning module
+- Manual Task Essential (2017) elearning module

 - Infection Prevention and Control, Occupational Medicine and Waste Management elearning module

-- Fire and Emergency elearning module
+- Fire, Emergency and Security (2017) elearning module

 - Child Protection Level 1 elearning module